 - Never swim directly after a meal or under the influence of alcohol.

 - Never swim when the beach is closed, marked with 'Danger – Beach closed' sign and a red flag.
-Beach closure information can be found on our Media Centre.
+Beach closure information can be found on our City Alerts.

 - Use caution when a yellow flag is flying – it means the surf is dangerous.